 All vacancies (other than vacancies created by removal of a Director) may be filled by the approval of the Board of Directors or, if there is less than a quorum of Directors, by (i) a vote of the majority of the remaining Directors at a meeting held pursuant to notice or waivers of notice complying with G.L. c.
 156D, (ii) unanimous written consent or (iii) a sole remaining Director.
 Each Director so elected shall hold office until his successor is elected at an annual, regular or special meeting of the shareholders.
 The shareholders may, by vote or written consent of a majority of outstanding shares entitled to vote in the election of Directors, elect a Director at any time to fill any vacancy not filled by the Directors.
 The shareholders may, by vote of a majority of outstanding shares entitled to vote in the election of Directors or unanimous written consent, elect a Director at any time to fill any vacancy created by removal of a Director, except that a vacancy created pursuant to clause (b) of this Section may be filled by the Board of Directors.
 If the Board of Directors accepts the resignation of a Director tendered to take effect at a future time, the Board or the shareholders may elect a successor to take office when the resignation becomes effective.
-A reduction of the authorized number of Directors does not remove any Director prior to the expiration of that Director's term of office.
+A reduction of that Director's term of office.